CyberSource/cybersource-plugins-saphybris/documentation/sap-commerce.md

 ### Applicability and limitations

-See "Payer Authentication" section from current document for payer Check Enrolment and Validation operations (a.k.a.
+See "Payer Authentication" section from current document for payer Setup ,Enrolment and Validation operations (a.k.a.
 3D secure).

 ## AliPay